 - If you were not able to complete your task, why not?
 It can also be framed as:

-- Why were you not able to complete your task on our website today?
+- Why were you unable to complete your task on our website today?

 - How can we improve our website to ensure you are able to complete your task?

-Peep Laja, founder of CXL, recommends asking these 2 questions on your site:
+Peep Laja, founder of CXL, recommends asking these two questions on your site:

 - What is stopping you from completing your purchase today?

-- Are there any questions you are not finding the answers to? (if they say Yes, ask which ones)
+- Are there any questions you’re not finding the answers to?
+(If they say “Yes,” ask which ones.)